 There can be concerns from parents about how small-area games may impact their child’s hockey development, but parents should trust Hockey Canada and its research.
 Putting young players into a competitive environment too early will compromise their development; they need to be placed into competitive situations that suit their age-specific abilities.
 This is why Hockey Canada’s Long-Term Player Development Model is so important.

-It is important to fully understand and appreciate the benefits of cross-ice and half-ice hockey and why Hockey Canada has a national policy ensuring all Initiation and Novice hockey is played in smaller, modified spaces.
+Dividing the playing surface is a decision that has been made in consultation with experts in athlete development.
+It is important to understand the benefits of cross-ice hockey and why Hockey Canada has a national policy ensuring all Timbits U7 hockey is played in smaller, modified spaces.

 You need to be able to make quick passes and have quick communication.
 Small area games are important.”

 – Brianne Jenner,